aerosol/anxibits/_posts/2015-01-26-uncommon-things-for-common-tests.md

 ## Comparing JSON dudes

-I'm not into maps really.
-Mostly because I have never tried them due to different circumstances, so yeah, I just deal with the tyranny of `jsx` (which is a great library, FWIW).
+Dure to different circumstance I have never tried maps.
 We often need to put some JSON somewhere and check if the output matches a JSON elsewhere.
 We have written a function that tries to deeply compare two lists of tuples at least as far as `jsx` is concerned.
-It ain't pefect, but feel free to contribute:

 ```erlang
 assert_deep_love(Expected, Got) ->